CalS496/myls-Portfolio/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+**Please note that included are different versions of the assignment for various stages of the assignment's completion.
+The final version is myls.c**

 ### Prerequisites

 What things you need to install the software and how to install them